Final | April 2019 | v3.0.2 | OFFICIAL - Public | QGCDG

 - ensure better vendor support for deployed software, particularly during incidents

 - maintain alignment with skills available in the labour market

 - create financial savings associated with software procurement, support and training through opportunities to consolidate software portfolios

 - reduce risk and complexity through supporting fewer versions with different behaviours

 - ease consolidation of agency infrastructure to whole-of-government services provided by CITEC or external non-government service providers.

-It applies to off-the-shelf software with periodical release cycles.
+It also applies to off-the-shelf software, including operating systems, with periodical release cycles.